Kwame Thomas: Ebbsfleet United

+Aldershot Town return

+On 27 March 2025, Thomas returned to his previous club Aldershot Town on loan for the remainder of the season.
+On 5 April, Thomas made his second debut for the Shots off the bench in an FA Trophy semi-final victory over rivals Woking which sent Thomas and Aldershot to Wembley Stadium for the final.
+On 12 April, Thomas netted the first goal of his second stint with the Shots in a heavy defeat away to York City.
+On 11 May, Thomas came on as a substitute in the 2025 FA Trophy final in a 3–0 win over Spennymoor Town which saw Aldershot win their first ever FA Trophy.

+On 24 June 2025, Thomas returned to Aldershot Town on a permanent basis following his departure from Ebbsfleet United.
+On 23 August, Thomas scored the first goal of his latest Shots stint in an away league win over Solihull Moors.

 International career

-Born in England, Thomas is of Ghanaian descent.
+Born in England, Thomas is of Kittitian and Ghanaian descent.
 Thomas has represented England at under-16, under-17, and under-20 levels.
 He scored two goals for the under-20s, in friendlies against Romania and the United States.
 He played in all three of England's games in the Under-20 Four Nations Tournament in October 2014, which England won after finishing ahead of Germany, Netherlands and Turkey.
 He was named in Aidy Boothroyd's squad for the 2015 Toulon Tournament in France and was an unused substitute up until the third-place play-off match at Stade Mayol, which he started; England finished fourth after losing 2–1 to the United States.

+Thomas was called up to the Saint Kitts and Nevis national team on 21 March 2024.
+Thomas made his debut for the Sugar Boyz on 24 March 2024, starting in their international friendly against San Marino in Serravalle.

 Style of play

 A powerful forward, he is a threat in the air and on the ground.
 Former Derby youth coach Darren Wassall described him as a "model professional".
 Before being released by Coventry, Academy coach Jason Farndon said that "his physicality has always been his main threat but now everyone is catching up with his physicality so he has got to reinvent himself."